Budget tips and advice

 As part of visa requirements, if you are a non-EEA student you must ensure that you have sufficient funds for fees and maintenance for your whole period of study.

-The Student Advice Service offers guidance with budgeting and also support for students who are in financial hardship.Visit the Student Advice Service webpages for further information.
+Our Advice & Guidance team offers guidance with budgeting and also support for students who are in financial hardship.Visit their webpages for further information.

-The Advice Service also have a team of trained Money Mentors to provide further guidance to students on money matters.
+Student Services also have a team of trained Money Mentors to provide further guidance to students on money matters.
 They can help students to make the most of their money, whatever their budget.
-Meet the team.

 Student Oyster photocards can be used within London on trains, underground, buses and the London Docklands Light Railway (DLR).
 If you travel regularly on public transport it is cheaper to buy a travelcard rather than single tickets.
 Transport for London offers a student oystercard which gives a 30 per cent discount to most full-time students.

-Work is also available at King’s, through our student ambassador scheme or fundraising team, or at KCLSU in the student centres, bars, eating places, shops and gym.
+There is also work available at King’s, through our fundraising team, or at KCLSU in the student centres, bars, eating places, shops and gym.

 Unless your visa specifically prohibits you from working, in most cases you are permitted to work up to 20 hours per week in term time and full-time during the vacation.
 In the case of programmes that include a work placement this is normally extended.